wing5wong/artisan-whs-static/source/_courses/MMS0.md

 type: Optional
 description: ""
 maori_title: ""
-background: "To develop an understanding of a design process and practical skills through the manufacture of a small guitar.
+body: "To develop an understanding of a design process and practical skills through the manufacture of a small guitar.
 This will enable students to develop confidence in both applying a design process and fabricating a complex solution."
 year: "10"
 credits: ""
 entry_requirements: ""